sabaribala2004-dataanalyst/powerbi-dashboard/README.md

 - Created DAX measures and calculated columns to answer key business questions.
 - Designed interactive dashboards with slicers, charts, and cards to make insights dynamic and user-friendly.

+## Project Insight
+- Microsoft 365 Business Standard is the top-selling product, generating ₹12.4M in revenue.
+- The SMB segment is the leading revenue contributor, accounting for ₹120.14M in total won revenue.
+- 980 leads were successfully won, generating a total won revenue of ₹171.97M.
+- The top-performing employee, PCPL0082, achieved ₹36M in won revenue from 12,711 units sold.
+- The highest monthly revenue was recorded in December, reaching ₹49.78M.
+- The main reason for lost revenue is pricing issues, resulting in a loss of approximately ₹34M.

+## Final Conclusion
+To further improve business performance at Power Centre Pvt Ltd, focus should be placed on strengthening customer relationships in the SMB segment and leveraging the success of high-performing products like Microsoft 365.
+Sales training and incentives can be targeted at mid-performing employees to reduce lost opportunities.
+Since a significant portion of lost revenue is due to pricing, competitive pricing strategies and better value communication can help mitigate future losses.
+Additionally, doubling down on successful lead sources such as existing customers and SHI referrals will boost conversion rates.
+Strategic emphasis should also be placed on December's performance patterns to replicate success throughout the year.